linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 This solution integrates SSH login approval with MySQL, using Pushbullet for notifications, and includes explicit handling of the MySQL port number for each script.
 .
 🫥😘🫥🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🫥🥹🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🫥🥹🫥🥹😊🫥😊🫥😊☺️😊🫥😊☺️😊☺️😊☺️😊☺️😊☺️☺️😊☺️😊☺️😊☺️🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥🫥😊😊🫥😊🫥🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊

-Certainly!
-Below is the updated version of the **Twilio Voice and SMS OTP** script, with the changes you requested.
-In this version, the user will first authenticate via **Duo Push Notification**, and once the Duo authentication is successful, the user will be prompted to choose between **Twilio Voice Call OTP** or **Twilio SMS OTP**.
-After verifying the OTP, the user will be granted SSH access.
+.Certainly!
+Below is your updated version of the guide, with an additional script to prompt for **Twilio OTP** after Duo Push Authentication.
+The structure remains the same, but I have added a second script to handle the Twilio OTP prompt after successful Duo authentication.

 ### Updated Guide for Implementing Two-Factor Authentication (2FA) for SSH Using Duo & Twilio (SMS/Voice OTP)

 ### Prerequisites:
-As mentioned before, the following are prerequisites for this solution:
 - **Duo Security** (Push Notification) for 2FA.
 - **Twilio** for SMS/Voice OTP.
 - Ubuntu server with SSH enabled and configured.